Andrei Burcă: CFR Cluj

 On 10 June 2019, Burcă joined reigning champions CFR Cluj for an undisclosed transfer fee.
 With "the Railwaymen", he was a starter in all eight matches in the 2019–20 edition of the UEFA Champions League qualifiers, as his team was eliminated in the play-off round by Slavia Prague.
 He also played in all eight Europa League games, scoring once in a 2–0 home victory over Scottish club Celtic on 12 December.

 On 3 August 2020, Burcă won his first career trophy after a 3–1 success against Universitatea Craiova in the final Liga I fixture.
 On 15 April 2021, he started in the 4–1 penalty shoot-out defeat of FCSB in the Supercupa României.

+Late career

+On 17 July 2023, Burcă signed a one-year contract with Al-Okhdood, newly promoted to the Saudi Pro League.
+Media reported the transfer fee as being worth €1 million.

+On 10 July 2024, Burcă joined UAE Pro League club Baniyas.

+On 4 July 2025, Burcă signed with newly promoted Chinese Super League club Yunnan Yukun.

 International career

 On 7 September 2020, Burcă recorded his debut for the Romania national team by playing the full 90 minutes as a right-back in a 3–2 UEFA Nations League away win over Austria.

+Burcă scored his first international goal on 28 March 2023, in a 2–1 home victory over Belarus in the Euro 2024 qualifiers.
+He started in all ten matches of the competition, as Romania qualified to the final tournament from the first place in Group I.

+On 7 June 2024, Burcă was named in Romania's squad for the Euro 2024.
+He started in all four matches of the tournament, forming a defensive partnership with Radu Drăgușin, as the nation won its group but was eliminated by the Netherlands in the round of 16.